SchulzLab/JAMI/docs/index.rst

 miRcode in JAMI set format
  https://raw.githubusercontent.com/SchulzLab/JAMI/master/data/mircode_set_format.txt.gz

-**NOTE:** You do no need to decompress this file.
-As mentioned before, JAMI can handle gzip compressed files automatically.
+**NOTE:** You do no need to decompress this file, as JAMI can handle gzip compressed files automatically.

 **NOTE** The TCGA data uses the version number of the ensembl gene ids whereas the mircode data uses the unversioned ids.
 Interested users thus need to be careful to omit the last part of the gene id, e.g. ENSG00000100767.5 would be ENSG00000100767).